WordPress/gutenberg/docs/explanations/architecture/entities.md

 The undo/redo core behavior also supports what we call "transient modifications".
 These are modifications that are not stored in the undo/redo stack right away.
 For instance, when a user starts typing in a text field, the value of the field is modified in the store, but this modification is not stored in the undo/redo stack until after the user moves to the next word or after a few milliseconds.
 This is done to avoid creating a new undo/redo step for each character typed by the user.

 So by default, `core-data` store considers all modifications to properties that are marked as "transient" (like the `blocks` property in the post entity) as transient modifications.
-It keeps these modifications outside the undo/redo stack in what is called a "cache" of modifications and these modifications are only stored in the undo/redo stack when we explicitely call `__unstableCreateUndoLevel` or when the next non transient modification is performed.
+It keeps these modifications outside the undo/redo stack in what is called a "cache" of modifications and these modifications are only stored in the undo/redo stack when we explicitely call `__unstableCreateUndoLevel` or when the next non-transient modification is performed.